matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

-In encrypted events, the string used as the key in the map is a SHA256 hash of a contatenation of the text label and the ID of the room the event is being sent to.
+In encrypted events, the string used as the key in the map is a SHA256 hash of a contatenation of the text label and the ID of the room the event is being sent to, i.e. `label_key = SHA256(label_text + room_id)`.

+The reason behind using a hash built from the text label and the ID of the room here instead of e.g. a random opaque string or a peppered hash is to maintain consistency of the key without having access to the entire history of the room or exposing the actual text of the label to the server, so that e.g. a new client joining the room would be able to use the same key for the same label as any other client.
+See the ["Alternative solutions"](#alternate-solutions) for more information on this point.

 Once encrypted by the client, the resulting `m.room.encrypted` event's content contains a `m.labels_hashes` property which is an array of these hashes.

 When filtering events based on their label(s), clients are expected to use the